actualbudget/docs/docs/install/local.md

 ## Accessing Actual

-After servers have started, you can access Actual using your browser at [http://localhost:5006](http://localhost:5006).
+After the server has been started, you can access Actual using your browser at [http://localhost:5006](http://localhost:5006).

 When accessing Actual for the first time, you may be prompted to provide a URL for the server.
 For a local installation, click the **Use localhost:5006** button to use the server you've [configured](https://actualbudget.org/docs/config/).